 “That’s our guy.
 He’s early.”

-Corinna didn’t bother looking away from her visor, but she could hear the satisfaction in Peter’s voice; glossy in the tinted car window.
+Corinna didn’t bother looking away from her visor, but the satisfaction in Peter’s voice was glossy in the tinted car window.
 She adjusted her oil-smooth gloves, eyes fixed on the surveillance footage.

 It was pissing rain.

-“All this for water,” she said, rolling her neck against her shoulders.
+“All this for water,” said Corinna, rolling her neck against her shoulders.

-“He doesn’t look like one of Langley’s boys,” said Peter.
+“He doesn’t look like one of Langley’s runners,” said Peter.

 “You’re really fucking chatty today,” said Corinna, eyes still on the screen, “I don’t trust Scotland Yard.
-It’s not in their interest to have this go to the press.
-I want to make an example of him.
-No one steals from my family.
-If Robert Langley can respect that, so can some no-name activist.”
+It’s not in their interest for this to go public, and I want to make an example of him.”
+She adjusted her hair.
+“Even Mr Robert Langley knows better than to steal from my family.
+Better manners than these pathetic ‘activists’.”

-Without another word they both left the car, striding quickly into the looming sliver of space between two buildings.
-They were wedged against each other on the street like crooked nicotine teeth, buried under the hooded lip of the criss-crossing motorways hanging above.
+Wordlessly, Corinna and Peter left the car.
+They crossed the narrow street, stepping between two looming buildings wedged close like crooked nicotine teeth; all buried under the hooded lip of the criss-crossing motorways hanging above.

 With a wave of her hand, the nearest street-light went out.

-Corinna elbowed open the heavy steel door at the back of the pharmacy loading bay.
-Beside her, Peter slipped out of focus, disappearing from sight until all that was left was a bare shimmer, like heat above chrome train-rails.
+Beside Corinna, Peter slipped out of focus, disappearing from sight until all that was left was a bare shimmer; heat above chrome train-rails.

-There were a handful of ghosts in London.
-It was an aptitude that Corinna had never been able to master.
-Invisibility.
-Useful in a fight; if you could keep it up while being shot at, and if your opponent didn’t have eyewear.
+There were a handful of Ghosts in London.
+It was an alluring Aptitude, even if technology had rendered it cinematic only.
+There was something heady about invisibility.
+Useful in a fight, if your opponent didn’t have heat-mapping eyewear.

-Corinna could see him in her periphery of her visor: tablet in hand, a half filled pallet beside him.
-She flicked the visor screen off her face so that it crowned her hair, slicked back and white-blond against the dark grey of her suit jacket.
+They caught up with their thief in less than twenty seconds.
+Corinna could see him in her visor: tablet in hand, a half filled pallet beside him.
+She flicked the visor from her face, crowning her hair; slicked back and white-blonde against the dark grey of her suit jacket.

 She nodded, once.

-Peter slammed the door open, bursting into the room as a shift of air.
-There was an answering clatter, followed by a harsh curse.
+Peter kicked open the door, bursting into the room as a shift of air.
+There was an answering clatter, and their thief cursed.
 Peter went left and Corinna went right.
-She strode in on Peters invisible heels, elongating her stride to a sedate walk, ankles turned as if approaching a dance floor.
-There was a buzz between her palm and the glove.
+She slowed her stride, ankles turned out as if approaching a dance floor.
+There was ozone between her palm and the glove.

 A lady did not rush.

 Corinna tilted her head.
-Perhaps it was just fear.
-It was hard to tell for sure, without her twin there to act as the world’s most accurate emotional barometer.
-But Javier would have wanted to do this ‘above board’, to leave it to the police, and it would have been a waste.
+Was it fear or something else?
+It was hard to tell for certain, without her twin there to act as the world’s most accurate emotional barometer.
+But Javier was allergic to anything illegal, and would have insisted on leaving things to the police.

-“I know,” said Corinna, inhaling the way the man’s breathing was becoming short and panicked, “for Erskin street, down on Level Twelve.
-Afterall, who is going to notice a few units going missing?
-But the — ah-ah!”
+“Deliveries,” said Corinna, inhaling the way the man’s breathing was becoming short and panicked, “for Erskin street on Level Twelve, yeah?
+After all, who is going to notice a few units going missing?
+But th – ah-ah!”

-“Jesus fucking christ!”
-Hersch shrieked, “where the hell did…you’ve got ghosts on the payroll now?”
+“Jesus fucking Christ!”
+Hersch shouted, eyes wild with fear baked into the hindbrain.
+“You’ve got ghosts on payroll now?”

-“Boo,” said Peter, the flat tone at odds with the amusement in his eyes.
+“Boo,” said Peter, flat tone at odds with the amusement in his eyes.

 “I wasn’t finished,” said Corinna.

-“I don’t know what you’re talking about,” said Hersch in a rush, “just doing my job, Miss Arden, I swear —”
+“Don’t know what you’re talking about,” said Hersch in a rush, “there’s been a misunderstanding.”